NLESC-JCER/cpp2wasm/README.md

 | :heart: pro1 | :no_entry: con1 |
 | :heart: pro2 | :no_entry: con2 |

+The Python standard library ships with a [HTTP server](https://docs.python.org/3/library/http.server.html) which is very low level.
+A web framework is an abstraction layer for making writing web applications more pleasant.
+To write our web application we will use the [Flask](https://flask.palletsprojects.com/) web framework.
+Flask was chosen as it minimalistic and has a large active community.

 The Flask Python library can be installed with

 ```{.awk #pip-flask}